 Secretly I'm a philosopher.
 That is: a down-to-earth philosopher.
 I always want to know and understand everything and really get to the heart of the matter: looking for the essence of complicated questions and processes, creating clarity, both for myself and others.
 But I also thrive on chaos and love to improvise.

 Watch out when you talk to me: I like twisting assumptions, looking at the other side of the coin and playing the devil's advocate.
 Changing paradigms provides us with new insights.
 Or sharpens up old ones.

 I like to play squash, cycle and work out, 3 to 5 times a week.
 And to travel to far corners or big cities.
 South America and London are amongst my favourites.
 If you want to meet me: cappuccino usually does the job.

 My 3 key qualities:

-- Providing people with new insights.
+Providing people with new insights or perspective.
 Challenging their mindsets.
-Seeing through old patterns, creating new ones or combining old and new.
+Seeing through old patterns, creating new ones or combining the old and the new.

 ...is to make organizations, teams and professionals more decisive so that they go and do what they are best at and create meaningful results, preferrably in a pleasant and effective way.